The employee experience is evolving to a tech-focused future

 Bridging the gap between IT and HR

-We need to see a tightening in the relationship between HR and IT.
+In the modern workspace we need to see a tightening in the relationship between HR and IT.
 Traditionally, the only interaction these two departments usually have is in the onboarding process.
 But with technology being so important in facilitating colleague experience while working remotely, there’s a greater need for IT and HR to align closely.

 Also, we’re now seeing VPs of employee experience being recruited to bridge the gap.
 Their job is to coordinate the cultural and ethical side of the business in line with the tech side.
-There’s an essential need for organisations to focus on this as they move forward.
+There’s an essential need for organizations to focus on this as they move forward.

 Businesses are considering how they can meet individual needs rather than take a one-size-fits-all approach.
 This means encompassing choice into the workplace so colleagues can work in a way that best suits them and makes them most productive.

 There’s definitely been an evolution in employee practices and how people are being recruited to enable this choice.
 Increasingly flexible working, part-time working, and more permanent working-from-home contracts have become more accepted.
 Autonomy in the office has also been encouraged through hot-desking, collaboration areas, and meeting spaces, as opposed to management offices and cubicles.

 Again, workplace technology is an important part of this, as has been proven by the increased uptake in tech while colleagues work remotely during the pandemic.
 When considering colleague experience, you should be asking: what technologies will allow colleagues to work and be a part of the team regardless of their working hours or location?

 Despite my emphasis on the importance of workforce technology in the colleague experience, it’s also necessary to say technology shouldn’t be implemented just for the sake of it.
 Instead, it should streamline processes for efficiency and ease of use.